AKafakA/dodoor/deploy/instruction/configuration-generation.md

 ### Step 3: Profile Tasks in Docker with Resource Limits

-Now, we'll run a second profiler to estimate the task durations within a Docker container that has resource restrictions.
+Now, run a second profiler to estimate task durations within a Docker container under resource limits.

 1.  **SSH into the host and run the Docker profiler**: